 Babies born before the 37th week of gestation are considered premature.
 Premature newborns are sometimes referred to as “preemies”.
 Mothers who have their baby prematurely are often frightened and nervous.
 Premature newborns face an increased risk of one or more complications.

 The Most Common Complications

 The risk of complications increases the earlier the baby is born.
 Any complication that premature newborn experiences will be treated in the neonatal intensive care unit (NICU).

-Below is a list of the most common complications that a premature newborn may experience:
+Below is a list of the most common premature birth complications that a newborn may experience:

 Respiratory Distress Syndrome (RDS) causes harsh, irregular breathing and difficulties due to the lack of a specific agent (surfactant) in the lungs that helps prevent the lungs from collapsing.
 Treatment involves one or more of the following: supplemental oxygen (through an oxygen hood), use of a respirator (ventilator), continuous positive airway pressure, endotracheal intubation and in severe cases, doses of surfactant.

 Transient tachypnea is rapid shallow breathing.
 This can occur in both premature babies as well as full-term babies.
 Recovery usually takes three days or less.
 Until the newborn has recovered, feedings may be altered, and in some cases, intravenous feedings may be done.
 There is usually no other treatment necessary.

 Bronchopulmonary Dysplasia (BPD) occurs when a baby’s lungs have shown evidence of deterioration.
 Unfortunately, when preemies are put on a ventilator (also known as respirators) their lungs are still immature and sometimes cannot withstand the constant pressure from the respirator.

 Preemies that have been on a respirator for more than twenty-eight days are at risk of developing BPD.
 Preemies can recover from this condition but some take longer to recover than others.